lottemarava/S24-IoT-SmartRoom/README.md

 ## Our Project in details

 ## Main Features:
-1.Time-Based Lighting: Adjusts light color and intensity for better sleep.
+1.**Time-Based Lighting:** Adjusts light color and intensity for better sleep.

-2.Motion Detection: Utilizes a radio sensor for safe navigation at night.
+2.**Motion Detection:** Utilizes a radio sensor for safe navigation at night.

-3.Data Logging: Saves activity data to Firebase, accessible via a Flutter app
+3.**Data Logging:** Saves activity data to Firebase, accessible via a Flutter app